torshimizu/Guide-for-Transplants/neighborhood_guide.md

 _Street addresses: S._

 These neighborhoods rock but are a bit far from the action of downtown.
 A lot of the older restaurants, bars, and corner stores are still intact in these neighborhoods, and there are a ton of large grocery stores and markets.
 Columbia City has a fantastic farmers market and a short, fairly recently gentrified strip of restaurants and bars.
 Alas, the magical greek restaurant & laundromat has shut down.

+### Greenlake & Greenwood

+_Street addresses: N._

+Situated in the middle of the upper half of Seattle, Greenlake is an awesome outlet for exercise, relaxation, and reflection - making it a great place to soak up some necessary Vitamin D when the sun comes out.
+Greenlake and Greenwood house some of the more residential apartments and homes, so the neighborhoods feel quiet and cozy.
+Catching a RapidRide downtown or a bus to the light rail is easy with the abundant bus lines in the area.
+Greenwood Ave has a bunch of shops, restaurants, and coffee shops and is very bikable.
+The further north you go, the more likely you'll find a more affordable apartment or house, and if you stick close to the RapidRide lines, it will be easy to get to Belltown or SLU.

+### Lake City

+_Street addresses: NE._

+This might be the place to find some of the least expensive apartments or houses in the city.
+The neighborhood is rather far away from downtown, but wouldn't be a terrible commute if needing to get to the eastside (Bellevue, Redmond, Kirkland).
+There's not much that is walkable in this neighborhood, but it does have an indoor dog park (Dogwood) if you have a dog in your family!
+If you find a place along Lake City Way, bus 522 goes directly to Ada.